Chris Denorfia

 Christopher Anthony Denorfia (born July 15, 1980) is an American former professional baseball outfielder and coach.
-He currently serves as the manager for the Hartford Yard Goats, who are the Double-A affiliate of the Colorado Rockies of Major League Baseball (MLB), following a playing career that includes stints with the Cincinnati Reds, Oakland Athletics, San Diego Padres, Seattle Mariners, and Chicago Cubs.
+He recently served as the manager for the Hartford Yard Goats, who are the Double-A affiliate of the Colorado Rockies of Major League Baseball (MLB), following a playing career that included stints with the Cincinnati Reds, Oakland Athletics, San Diego Padres, Seattle Mariners, and Chicago Cubs.
+He played for the Italy national baseball team.

 Amateur career

 Denorfia was born in Bristol, Connecticut, and is of Italian descent.
 Growing up in Southington, Connecticut, Denorfia attended Choate Rosemary Hall in Wallingford, Connecticut.
 A self-described "late bloomer", Denorfia played second base before having a growth spurt his junior year at the age of 16.
 Denorfia later attended Division III Wheaton College in Norton, Massachusetts, where he earned a degree, double majoring in international relations and Hispanic studies.
 At Wheaton, Denorfia was converted from shortstop to the outfield, and hit .467 during his senior year, drawing the attention of major league scouts.
 Denorfia's .467 batting average, along with several other impressive statistics, broke school records at Wheaton.